alphagov/forms/ADR/ADRXXX-use-vite-rails-for-frontend-build.md

 - Faster frontend builds and updates - starting the dev server should be quicker, as should updates when code changes.
 - Faster builds overall - from local testing it appears that a clean install should be quicker, because we don't need to install as many gems or Yarn.
-- It's theoretically possible to for the dev server to do something different from the prod build - this is most likely to happen when devloping for browser-specific bugs.
+- It's theoretically possible for the dev server to do something different from the prod build - this is most likely to happen when devloping for browser-specific bugs.
 In these cases this can be circumvented by running a full build of the assets and then starting a local rails server, rather than using the vite dev server.